Dommnique/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-script that deletes the file betty
-9-script that deletes the directory my first directory that is in the /tmp directory 10-script that changes the working directory to the previous one
+9-script that deletes the directory my first directory that is in the /tmp directory 10-script that changes the working directory to the previous one 12-script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script